AngelaRos25/EarthPulse/README.md

 ## About the Project
-This application is developed using Angular framework, and is based on the APIs provided by Global Warming, it should consist of dashboard to view a global warming data. to make charts I used the graphics library [Canvas.js](https://canvasjs.com/)
+This application is developed using Angular framework, and is based on the APIs provided by Global Warming, it should consist of a dashboard to view a global warming data. to make charts I used the graphics library [Canvas.js](https://canvasjs.com/)